yj70320/COOL_Compiler/README.md

 This project is for COSC375 Compiler Construction.

-The goal is to write a compiler to translate COOL to MIPS.
+The goal is to write a compiler to translate COOL to LLVM assembly code.

 mp1: lexer and parser